1098-T . . . What you need to know.

 and fee deduction and education credits can be complex.
 You may want to consult your

-tax advisor to determine whether you are qualified to claim the education expense
+tax adviser to determine whether you are qualified to claim the education expense

 tax credits and deduction.